-Liesel Meminger is the proverbial book thief and is the book’s primary heroine.
+Liesel Meminger is the eponymous book thief and is also the book’s primary heroine.
 The adopted daughter of Hans and Rosa Hubermann, her young brother died while they were on the train going to the Hubermanns.
 When his brother was unceremoniously buried, Liesel picked up a book, The left behind by the grave diggers.
 This began her series of “book thievery”.
 This has also set into motion her series of adventures and misadventures with her new family, her best friend Rudy Steiner, and a certain Jew named Max Vandenburg.

 “I wanted to tell the book thief many things, about beauty and brutality.
 But what could I tell her about those things that she didn’t already know?
 I wanted to explain that I am constantly overestimating and underestimating the human race-that rarely do I ever simply estimate it.
 I wanted to ask her how the same thing could be so ugly and so glorious, and its words and stories so damning and brilliant.” ~ Markus Zusak, The Book Thief